-There are typically no turtles at Molokini because of it distance away from the shoreline.
+There are typically no turtles at Molokini because of its distance away from the shoreline.
 Our afternoon trip tends to sight turtles when snorkeling at Coral Gardens.
 As with all wild animals though, it is never a guarantee.
 We do stop and look for turtles on the way back from our destinations.

-You can swim with turtles, but remember they are a protected species so you CAN NOT touch or harass them in anyway.
+You can swim with turtles, but remember they are a protected species so you CAN NOT touch or harass them in any way.

-We also have our sister-boat, the Maui Magic, that offers the opportunity to swim or snorkel with turtles because of the variations in snorkel destinations.
+We also have our sister boat, the Maui Magic, that offers the opportunity to swim or snorkel with turtles because of the variations in snorkel destinations.

 What marine life can I expect to see?

 You can expect to see many variations of fish along with octopus, eel, coral reefs, turtles (at Coral Gardens), and on rare occasions manta rays, or monk seals.